akshay-sarkar/WeatherApp/README.md

 App is really simple, just enter the name of a place it will fetch you temperature for the region.
 Internally used Weather API of OpenWeatherMap[http://openweathermap.org/]

+Cities can be :
+- Bangalore,IN
+- New Delhi,IN
+- New York, NY
+- Singapore, SG
+- others